Requirements & Expectations Scholar Handbook

 Meeting Your Honors Credit Requirements

-There are five ways to satisfy your honors credit requirements:
+There are six ways to satisfy your honors credit requirements:

 The honors course is central to the honors experience.
 The Schreyer Honors College Faculty Advisory Committee sets this standard for honors courses: